Skip to content

 _AUTOBLOCKER_ tuple With optional default value

-The first step of the decoder parses *.def file.
-For this task lark Earley parser is used with a simple grammar expressed with EBNF notation.
+The first step of the decoder is parsing of *.def file.
+For this task Lark Earley parser is used with a simple grammar expressed with EBNF notation.
 The *.def grammer doesn't parse well with LALR(1) parser.
 The parsing produces a parse tree.

 The second step transforms the parse tree into Python dictionary using translation rules mentioned in the above table.
 This transformation is based on a automated visitor pattern called Transformer, which produces the dictionary in a bottom-up manner.